How Credit Scores Affect the Price of Credit and Insurance

 Credit scoring is a system creditors use to help determine whether to give you credit.
 It also may be used to help decide the terms you are offered or the rate you will pay for the loan.

 Some insurance companies also use credit report information, along with other factors, to help predict your likelihood of filing an insurance claim and the amount of the claim.
-They may consider these factors when they decide whether to grant you insurance and the amount of the premium they charge.
+They may consider this information when they decide whether to grant you insurance and the amount of the premium they charge.
 The credit scores insurance companies use sometimes are called “insurance scores” or “credit-based insurance scores.”

 Your credit report is a key part of many credit scoring systems.
 That’s why it is critical to make sure your credit report is accurate.
 Federal law gives you the right to get a free copy of your credit reports from each of the three national credit reporting companies once every 12 months.

 The Fair Credit Reporting Act (FCRA) also gives you the right to get your credit score from the national credit reporting companies.
-They are allowed to charge a reasonable fee, generally around $8, for the score.
-When you buy your score, often you get information on how you can improve it.
+They are allowed to charge a reasonable fee for the score.
+When you buy your score, you often get information on how you can improve it.

 Annual Credit Report Request Service